-Being anxious, that feeling of being unsettled, uneasy or scared, is a natural human response to stress, and is designed to protect us from a perceived danger – this is often known as the fight or flight response.
+Being anxious - that feeling of being unsettled, uneasy or scared - is a natural human response to stress and is designed to protect us from a perceived danger.
+This is often known as the fight, flight or freeze response.

 Usually, we can manage these feelings and they pass over time, but sometimes they can become overwhelming, affecting our ability to get on with our lives.

 Anxiety can take many forms and, if you are worried about it, we can talk to you and help you to access support.

 There are lots of things in daily life that can cause anxiety.

 This could be linked to something specific like:

 However, in many cases, you might not be able to identify what’s making you anxious.

 Many of the services that are there to support people with mental health will be able to work with you to identify the factors that contribute to your anxiety and help you work through them.

 People who are experiencing anxiety will often experience symptoms that affect them emotionally and physically.